CosmicPhoenix171/Books/phoenix-rising/chapter-2.md

 After a few minutes, Stella opened her eyes and gave Emma a small, unsure smile.
 “I think it’s working.
 I feel a little more in control,” she said, noticing the pendant dimming slightly, a sign that she was gaining more mastery over her powers.

 Emma smiled back, relieved.
-“That’s great\!
+“That’s great!
 Let’s keep going.”

 They continued with the exercises, Stella focusing on controlling her emotions and channeling her powers in a safe manner.
 The training was difficult and exhausting, but Stella felt a growing sense of confidence with each passing moment.
 They practiced different techniques her mother had taught her, each one designed to help her manage her powers more effectively.